Retirement Plans Can Look Sound

 It can show withdrawal assumptions, expected growth, and a reasonable probability of success.

-Those are useful outputs.
+Those outputs are useful.
 They just rely on the future behaving in ways that cannot be guaranteed.

 Key framing

-A plan can be mathematically coherent and still be structurally fragile.
+A plan can be mathematically correct and still be structurally fragile.
 The issue is not whether the assumptions are logical.
-It is whether the structure can absorb what the assumptions leave out.
+It is whether the structure can absorb what those assumptions leave out.

 What Optimization Does Not Capture